LetsCodeManh/Hyrule-Compendium-js-app/README.md

 * Adding the annoying and beautiful sound effect would be nice on the background
 * Adding a different mouse tracking function would be nice
 * Loading screen would be nice
+* Adding "Design by me" and GitHub Link

 ## Learning Lessons